Luraminaki/goSwitch/README.md

 For `Go` installation, consult the following [link](https://go.dev/)

-Once done, open a new terminal in the directory `goSwitch` and type the following command to run the project:
+Once done, open a new terminal in the directory `goSwitch`, type the following command to run the project, and you can then open your favorite web browser to [start-the-game](http://localhost:10000):

 ```sh
 go run .